 Implants

-The contraceptive implant is a small flexible tube that is inserted into the skin of the upper arm.
+The contraceptive implant is a small flexible rod that is inserted just under the surface of the the skin of the upper arm.
 It slowly releases progestogen into the body, stopping the release of an egg from the ovary.
 It is 99% effective at preventing pregnancy if implanted correctly.

 What is it?

-The contraceptive implant is a small flexible tube that is inserted into the skin of the upper arm by a trained professional.
+The contraceptive implant is a small flexible rod that is inserted just under the skin surface of the upper arm by a trained professional.
 It lasts for three years.
 It slowly releases the hormone progestogen into the body, stopping the release of an egg from the ovary.
 This hormone also thickens the mucus at the entrance of the womb (making it harder for sperm to move through) and thins the lining of the womb (so that the womb is less likely to accept a fertilised egg).
 It is more than 99% effective at preventing pregnancy if implanted correctly.

 Who can use it?